Rikaisan/BTARedstoneTweaks/README.md

 - Redstone wire is no longer redirected by diagonal power sources (e.g. lever at the side of the block the wire is on)  [This is NOT related to QC]
 - Redstone Jack o' lanterns behaves as a solid block, allowing the block to be powered
 - Redstone Jack o' lanterns isolate the front face from the rest of the redstone going though it
-- Redstone Jack o' lanterns can be now used as a semi-target block
 - Redstone blocks no longer hard power adjacent blocks (toggleable with the gamerule `redstoneBlockHardPower`)
 - Activator block now allows using left click to lock/unlock slots
 - Activator block now allows unlocking slots while holding an item